negrinho/deep_architect/README.md

 TODO: say something about if you find comments missing, looking for an example of usage of the model is the best way to go.

+NOTE: I think that the tutorials should be linked here. the actual generated tutorials should be hold somewhere
+TODO: check where to find a place that can hold tutorials.

+TODO: write tutorials and examples as they make a large difference for adoption.

+The main problems for architecture search are the difficulty of encoding many computational paths.
+This is solved by the introduction of the domain specific language to write down search spaces over computational architectures.

+TODO: DeepArchitect can be used for writing programs over architectures.

+TODO: do the MCTS optimizer for the logo.

+NOTE: most of the examples are given in Keras, but due to the abstraction of DeepArchitect, they are very easy to transfer to new settings.

+TODO: say that
+why use DeepArchitect:
+* Expressive: express complex search spaces.
+* Visualization tools: make the most out of the spend computation by exploring your results through interactive visualizations.